coderinblack08/playmoku/README.md

 ## Setup for Contributors

-Create a firebase project (enable realtime database as well as google and anonymous sign-in; copy security rules from database.rules) and enter the web app credentials into lib/`firebaseConfig.ts` to follow the structure
+Create a firebase project (enable realtime database as well as google and anonymous sign-in; copy security rules from database.rules) or use local emulators (coming soon) and enter the web app credentials into lib/`firebaseConfig.ts` to follow the structure

 ```ts
 export const config = {